denotalabs/denota-app/README.md

-# Cheq v0.2
+# Denota v0.2
-Write cheques to others that are time locked and can be reversed
+Write notas (aka cheqs) to others that are time locked and can be reversed

 Contracts implementation located at [src/contracts](src/contracts)